answers to your most frequently asked questions

 Do you recommend doing your parish Bible studies in any particular order?

 The short answer is: Not really.
 It’s always best to start with what interests you.
 We wouldn’t recommend The Revelation of Jesus Christ: The Faithful Witness to groups in which the majority of members don’t have any previous experience with in-depth Bible study.
-Thus Says the LORD: God Speaks Through His Servants the Prophets (Volumes I and II) focus on a relatively difficult narrative history of the divided kingdom to build a foundation for studying all of the biblical prophets through the end of the New Testament, so we’d advise beginners to precede that study with The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King.
+Thus Says the LORD: God Speaks Through His Servants the Prophets—Volume I and Volume II—focus on a relatively difficult narrative history of the divided kingdom to build a foundation for studying all of the biblical prophets through the end of the New Testament, so we’d advise beginners to precede that study with The United Kingdom of Israel: Saul, David & Solomon Foreshadow Christ the King, and to tackle Volume I of the prophets study before moving on to Volume II.
 To get a better idea about our individual studies and to view sample lessons, visit our study directories.

 Do you offer any shorter parish Bible studies?

 Yes.
-We offer a five-lesson Catholic Bible study, Jesus’ Passion: The Story of Redemptive Suffering, which no longer is available in print but is posted free and downloadable on this website each year during Lent.
+We offer a five-lesson Catholic Bible study, Jesus’ Passion: The Story of Redemptive Suffering, which no longer is available in print but is posted free and downloadable each year during Lent.
 Jesus’ Passion: The Story of Redemptive Suffering has been granted an imprimatur.
-In 2024, the free online version of this study will be posted from February 14 through March 31.
+In 2026, the free online version of this study will be posted from February 18 through April 5.

 Free digital five-lesson sets of the Rosary Mysteries taken from Scripture & the Rosary: New Testament Mysteries, Old Testament Parallels are offered on a rotating basis throughout the liturgical year.